PranayKr/Deep_Reinforcement_Learning_Projects/Report.md

      reward, demonstrating TD in action.
 The learning rate α decides how much to alter the current estimate and the discount rate γ decides how important future rewards (estimated action-value) are compared to the immediate reward.

+ d) Experience Replay:
+    Experience Replay is a mechanism to store previous experience (St, At, Rt+1, St+1) in a fixed size buffer.
+    Minibatches are then randomly sampled, added to the current time step’s experience and used to incrementally train the neural network.
+This method counters catastrophic forgetting, makes more efficient use of data by training on it multiple times, and exhibits better convergence behaviour

+ e) Fixed Q Targets :
+    In the Q-learning algorithm using a function approximator, the TD target is also dependent on the network parameter w that is           being learnt/updatet, and this can lead to instabilities.
+To address it, a separate network with identical architecture but             different weights is used.
+And the weights of this separate target network are updated every few steps to be equal to the local         network that is continuously being updated.

 # Description of the Learning Algorithms used

 1) Deep Q-Learning Algorithm :